wp-plugins/child-theme-configurator/readme.txt

 You can override a specific CSS value globally using the Property/Value tab.
 See Property/Value, above.

-= How do I add styles that aren't in the Parent Theme? =
+= How do I add custom styles that aren't in the Parent Theme? =

 You can add queries and selectors using the "Raw CSS" textarea on the Query/Selector tab.
 See Query/Selector, above.